Note

 Update package lists

-I realise that the repo URL looks weird.
-See here for details, as well as below.
-This URL is pointing to a Cloudflare worker.
-I do this in my free time, and I'm not willing to pay for any hosting of the (abnormally-large) package files.
+The repo URL looks a bit unusual.
+See here for details.
+This URL points to a Cloudflare worker.
+I do this in my free time, and I'm not willing to pay for hosting the (abnormally-large) package files.

 Package installation

-Note: The first GPU package that this ollama package recommends is libollama-nvidia, and so if none are requested, this will be installed by default.
-If you don't need any, remove it afterwards, or add --no-install-recommends to your apt command.
+The first GPU package that this ollama package recommends is libollama-nvidia, and so if none are requested, this will be installed by default.
+If you don't need any GPU support, remove it afterwards, or add --no-install-recommends to your apt command.

 To use a GPU, you'll also need one of the following packages, depending on your GPU make: